Unsensed enumeration of cubic unicellular maps on orientable and non-orientable surfaces

-Two topological maps $\rm M_1$ and $\rm M_2$ on a surface $X$ are said to be isomorphic if there is a homeomorphism $h$ of $X$ that induces an isomorphism of the underlying graphs $G_1$ and $G_2$.
-Map isomorphism splits the set of all maps on $X$ into equivalence classes, and each such class is called an unlabelled map.
-For orientable surfaces we have two types of homeomorphisms, orientation-preserving and orientation-reversing.
-Unlabelled maps on an orientable surface $X^+$ up to only orientation-preserving homeomorphisms are called sensed maps.
-Unlabelled maps on an orientable or a non-orientable surface up to all homeomorphisms are called unsensed maps.
+Two maps on the same surface are \emph{isomorphic} if a homeomorphism of the surface induces an isomorphism of their underlying graphs.
+The set of all maps thus splits into unlabelled isomorphism classes.
+On orientable surfaces one distinguishes between orientation-preserving and orientation-reversing homeomorphisms: classes modulo the former are called \emph{sensed maps}, while classes modulo all homeomorphisms (including reversing ones) are the \emph{unsensed maps}.
+Enumeration of unsensed maps is a substantially harder problem, as it requires accounting for orientation-reversing symmetries.

-A general technique for counting sensed maps was developed by Liskovets \cite{Liskovets_85} (sensed maps on the sphere) and by Mednykh and Nedela \cite{Mednykh_Nedela} (sensed maps on orientable surfaces of a given genus $g$).
-Their approach reduces the enumerating problem for sensed maps on a surface to counting {\em quotient maps on orbifolds}, rooted maps on quotients of this surface under a finite group of automorphisms.
-Their ideas were further developed in a series of papers devoted to enumeration of sensed hypermaps \cite{Mednykh_Hypermaps}, one-face regular sensed maps \cite{Krasko_Omelch_4_reg_one_face_maps}, one-face maximal unsensed maps \cite{Krasko_POMI}, regular sensed maps on the torus \cite{Torus_Part_I} and regular sensed maps on orientable surfaces of a given genus $g$ \cite{POMI_Reg_maps_english}.